yaydede/Yigit_Aydede/index.md

 ## <a name="head1235"></a>My Book (coming soon)
 ([Unedited content as of December 2019](https://raw.githack.com/yaydede/MLBook/main/index.html))

 This book is collection of my lecture and lab notes.
 It will be online and free.
-I will accept donations for pdf and downloadanle versions.
+I will accept donations for pdf and downloadable versions.
 It is designed for business students in general and economics/statistics students in particular.
-It's also useful for computer science students as they learn statistical backgrounds in self-learning algorithms.
-I've used the chapters from the book in the 3-day [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0) where most participants were academic economists.
-So it is also beneficial to "translate" machine learning and link it to econometrics for social scientists and applied economists.
+It's also useful for computer science students as they learn statistical backgrounds of self-learning algorithms.
+I've used the chapters of this book in the 3-day [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0) where most participants were academic economists.
+So it is also beneficial for those who want to "link" machine learning to econometrics as a social scientists or applied economist.

 The latest version of my book has been copyedited and contains additional topics such as, balancing with classification problems, penalized regresssions, time-series forecasting with machine learning, recursive neural network applications, LSTM, feature engineering, random forest with time-series data.
+As you can expect, the book is growing in its content every other month.

-I am expecting the book will be availbale before December 2020.
+I am realy hoping that the book will be available before December 2020.
 If you need sections from my book, please let me know.

+I made one section, I belive the most important section, a blog post.
+You may check it if you want to see the difference of the book from other "100-page ML" books.

 ![](https://raw.githack.com/yaydede/MLBook/main/coverpage2.png)